Sida's work in Russia

 Contributed to the reduction of emissions in the Baltic Sea

-Sida has contributed to the Helcom (Helsinki Commission) network, which includes all countries around the Baltic Sea.
+Sida has contributed to the Helcom (Helsinki Commission) network, which includes all the countries around the Baltic Sea.
 The aim of the support was to protect biodiversity and create a marine ecological balance in the Baltic Sea.
+Sida has previously contributed to the construction of a wastewater treatment plant in Kaliningrad and the renovation of a wastewater treatment plant near St Petersburg.
+Sida has also contributed to improving wastewater treatment through the Northern Dimension Environmental Partnership (NDEP) initiative.

 Helcom website